OctopusDeploy/blog/blog/2021-11/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 Take a look at an [example rolling deployment setup](https://samples.octopus.app/app#/Spaces-45) in our Octopus Samples instance.

 Also, check out our [rolling deployments documentation](https://octopus.com/docs/deployments/patterns/rolling-deployments) for more information, including how to use guided failures and variable run conditions.
-For even more reading on blue-green deployments, take a look at some of our other blog posts:
+For even more reading on blue/green deployments, take a look at some of our other blog posts:

 - [The ultimate guide to rolling deployments](https://octopus.com/blog/ultimate-guide-to-rolling-deployments)
 - [Convert an existing application to use rolling deployments](https://octopus.com/blog/convert-to-rolling-deployments)

-## Blue-green deployments
+## Blue/green deployments

-A blue-green pattern uses 2 production environments that swap roles between ‘live’ and ‘staging’ with each release.
+A blue/green pattern uses 2 production environments that swap roles between ‘live’ and ‘staging’ with each release.

 For example, if the live version of an application is on your blue server, you use the green server for staging and testing before redirecting traffic to it.
 After cutover, the blue server then acts as the new staging area.

-The blue-green pattern has the easiest rollback solution on this list - just redirect your traffic back to the original server.
-Blue-green can be costly and complex though, given the need to clone your entire production environment.
+The blue/green pattern has the easiest rollback solution on this list - just redirect your traffic back to the original server.
+Blue/green can be costly and complex though, given the need to clone your entire production environment.

-### Set up a blue-green pattern in Octopus
+### Set up a blue/green pattern in Octopus

-You can set up a blue-green pattern in Octopus using [environments](https://octopus.com/docs/infrastructure/environments).
+You can set up a blue/green pattern in Octopus using [environments](https://octopus.com/docs/infrastructure/environments).

 Create 2 production environments with clear labels and assign the needed deployment targets to them.